bigbridge-nl/product-import/README.md

 Imports product data into Magento 2 via direct database access.

+## Warning!

+This library has not been used except by its own tests.
+The chance you find a bug is big.
+Use it only for new projects and make sure to create a database backup before you start to experiment with it.
+I hope to change this status soon, but this is how it is.
+Let me know if you run into trouble, and I will help you as fast as I can -- Patrick van Bergen

 ## Important

 Use this library if you need speed and don't care about any plugins or custom event handlers that are normally activated when products change in Magento.